 I know you're a lover of Liberty.
 When you support local farmers growing real food — or you grow your own — you're supporting the idea that people have a right to choose, grow and prepare the foods they desire.

-Presidential candidate Ron Paul is a supporter of individual Liberty, including raw milk freedom.
+Former presidential candidate Ron Paul is a supporter of individual Liberty, including raw milk freedom.
 He believes individuals should be able to make their own choices about food (and other things), rather than be told by the government what they can and cannot eat or buy.
-Check him out.

 7. Real foods support local, simple food transactions.